Alton09/ai-prompts/impl_prompts.md

 - Do NOT commit if there are compilation errors

 Start by reading the implementation plan file and then implement the first task in Phase _____.

+[//]: # (Implements a plan from a file)
+Lets create a new worktree and a new branch for this work off of the current git branch.
+Once done make sure the unit tests pass and @scripts/ci-checks.sh passes.
+If not, fix the errors.